nagame/LightPicture/README.md

 ----------------------
-SUMMARY
+SUMMARY (running)
 ----------------------
  Image to 3mf file

-  The initial goal was to convert a bitmap into a 3D mesh in a fairly specific kind of way The resulting 3D mesh must
+  The initial goal was to convert a bitmap into a 3D mesh in a fairly specific kind of way.

+  The resulting 3D mesh must

       - be easy to import into prusa slicer
       - calculate in a reasonable time, considering the amount of potential 'points' in resulting space/mesh
-      - easy to programatically customize it's behaviour... so that it actually turns into a:
+      - easy to programatically customize it's behaviour...

+  so that it actually turns into a:

           *-=\_] !!! [_/=-* Programming framework for constructing abstract 3d meshes for printing *-=\_] !!! [_/=-*
           using python and basic concepts like